 I work with teachers everyday, some of the greatest minds in the world.
 I’m not talking about celebrities; I’m talking about everyday teachers.
 And something that I would like us to do is to stop allowing students to address us only as “Miss” or “Mister.”
-Maybe this is not a problem in your region of the United States, but in the South, instead of students calling us by our names, like Ms. Vaughn or Mr. Nicholson or Dr. Patton, students will just say, “Miss” or “Mister.”
+In many classrooms all over the nation, instead of students calling us by our names, like Ms. Vaughn or Dr. Pena, students will just say, “Miss” or “Mister.”
 For example, “Miss, where do I put this paper?”

 You are an important person in the lives of your students and in the world.
 You are a TEACHER.
 You are valuable.
 Please do not let your students devalue you and the profession by calling you the same name as what we would call a waitress whom we’ve never met!
 As English teachers, we know the power of language.
 As historians, you have witnessed the effect of a historical motivating or misspoken word.
 As math and science teachers, you have seen what one wrong symbol can do to an equation or a chemical reaction, respectively.
 LANGUAGE IS IMPORTANT.

 I remember the first time a student called me “Miss.”
 It was in 1994.
-My head did a 360, and I turned to the young, Caucasian, eleventh grade student and asked, “Why did you call me ‘Miss?’
+My head did a 360, and I turned to the young eleventh grade student and asked, “Why did you call me ‘Miss?’
 My name is Ms. Louis.”

 “Well, it’s easier to call you Miss, and our other teachers let us call them Miss.”

 “Well, I will call you Mr. Davis, and you will call me Ms. Louis.
-I will not answer to ‘Miss,’ just as I expect that you wouldn’t want to answer to ‘Hey, you’ or ‘boy.'”
+I will not answer to ‘Miss,’ just as I expect that you wouldn’t want to answer to ‘Hey, you’!”

 (This was back when I was calling my eleventh grade students by their last names in order to raise the bar of formality and expectations among a teacher and her students.
 In the hallway, I called him Mark.)